 Sexual exploitation occurs when an individual takes non-consensual sexual advantage of another individual for the personal benefit of the alleged offender or for the personal benefit of another.
 Sexual exploitation includes non-consensual sexual activity that does not otherwise satisfy the definitions of sexual assault or sexual harassment.
 Examples of sexual exploitation include, but are not limited to, the following:

-Stalking is 1) willfully and maliciously engaging in a pattern of conduct or series of acts towards a person which alarms or annoys that person and causes substantial emotional distress and 2) making a threat intending to place the person in imminent fear of death or injury.
+Stalking is 1) willfully and maliciously engaging in a pattern of conduct or series of acts towards a person which alarms or annoys that person and causes substantial emotional distress and/or 2) making a threat intending to place the person in imminent fear of death or injury.

 For more information on policies or processes, please view the Regis College Student Handbook: